top of page

 A beautiful two-bedroom, two-bathroom Airbnb located on the North Shore, near Hanalei Bay.
 The condo is bright, airy and tastefully decorated in whites, blues and grays.
 This is a rarely available Airbnb Plus property - if you see it available, book it.

 This lovely plantation-style home sits tucked away in serene Hanalei.
-The spacious property offers two bedrooms and three bathrooms, but can hold up to seven guests.
-It's another Airbnb Plus property.
-The reviews stellar, and design very tasteful - Brazilian cherry hardwood, vaulted beam ceilings and wood paneled walls.
+The spacious property houses two bedrooms and three bathrooms, but can hold up to seven guests.
+It’s another Airbnb Plus property.
+The reviews are stellar, and design very tasteful – Brazilian cherry hardwood, vaulted beam ceilings and wood paneled walls.

 KOLOA LANDING RESORT AT POIPU, AUTOGRAPH COLLECTION